gabrielguerrero/ngrx-traits/README.md

 </ng-container>
 ```

-Now lets say your PO asks you to add a filter section at the top to search by name or description, and sorting of the results.
-Let's do first the filtering by creating an interface that represents that filter form
+The next requirement in this context could be to add a filter section at the top to search by name or description, and sort the results.
+To start with the filters, create an interface that represents that filter form

 ```ts
 export interface ProductFilter {